-The Everest 3 pass Trek is more difficult variation than typical Everest Base camp trek as it comprises three high passes.
-The Everest Three Pass Trek begins all the way same as Everest Base Camp Trek to Namche Bazaar.
+The Everest 3 pass Trek is a more difficult variation than typical Everest Base camp trek as it comprises three high passes.
+The Everest Three Pass Trek begins all the way the same as Everest Base Camp Trek to Namche Bazaar.
 Here, the route turns west to Thame as and remote Nangpa Valley.
 The trail heads up to Dudh Koshi valley, as you meet first of the Three Passes – Ranjo – La.
 From here, you will be rewarded the magnificent view of Everest before descending to Gokyo Lakes, and its valley.

 The route then turns east to make your journey to Chola Pass as it connects the Gokyo Valley and Everest Base Camp.
-From here, the trail goes down to reconnect EBC trek route as well as take an awe-inspiring vista of the Everest and surrounding peaks when you climb up to an iconic viewpoint of Kala Pathar.
+From here, the trail goes down to reconnect the EBC trek route as well as take an awe-inspiring vista of the Everest and surrounding peaks when you climb up to an iconic viewpoint of Kala Pathar.
 You proceed onto the base camp itself before descending to Lobuche.

 The trail goes east again to attempt the final pass of the Khongma La pass.
-It then gradually descends to Chhukung and continue to climb Chhukung Ri.
+It then gradually descends to Chhukung and continues to climb Chhukung Ri.
 You will still have incredible views of surrounding peaks that you wouldn’t on the typical EBC Trek route.
 Returning to Lukla through the main Everest trail completes the circuit.